Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

             op_api: v2.7
         ```

-   - Generalized operator adaptation.
+- General operator adaptation.

 1. In the `op_plugin/ops/opapi` directory, create the `AddCustomKernelNpuOpApi.cpp` file and implement the main operator adaptation functions `npu_add_custom` and `npu_add_custom_backward`.
-The core logic is to call the `EXEC_NPU_CMD` interface to compute the output result.
-The first parameter of `EXEC_NPU_CMD` follows the format `aclnn+Optype` (operator type), and the subsequent parameters are the inputs and outputs respectively.
+The core logic is to call the `EXEC_NPU_CMD` interface to compute the output results.
+The first argument of `EXEC_NPU_CMD` follows the format `aclnn+Optype` (operator type), and the subsequent arguments are the inputs and outputs.
 Since the backward computation of the add operation is relatively simple, there is no need to call an operator for the computation.

           ```bash
           vi op_plugin/ops/opapi/AddCustomKernelNpuOpApi.cpp
           ```

 2. After completing the operator adaptation, the full `AddCustomKernelNpuOpApi.cpp` file is as follows.

           ```cpp
           #include "op_plugin/OpApiInterface.h"